MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Required output: **Python 3.11.0** or later.

-    If you need to install Python, download from [python.org](https://www.python.org/downloads/) or use your organization's software distribution system.
+    If you need to install Python, you can download the installer from the following URL: [python.org](https://www.python.org/downloads/).

+    If you're in a corporate environment, you can also use your organization's software distribution system.
-1. Ensure that the uv package manager is installed:

-    GitHub Spec Kit uses uv for CLI installation and management.

-    - You can install uv by following the instructions at [docs.astral.sh/uv](https://docs.astral.sh/uv/)

-    - For Windows PowerShell:
+1. To install uv using Windows PowerShell, run the following command:

     ```powershell
     powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
     ```

+    GitHub Spec Kit uses uv for CLI installation and management.

+    You can find more installation instructions at the following URL: [docs.astral.sh/uv](https://docs.astral.sh/uv/)

-1. To ensure that uv is in your environment PATH, restart your terminal window, and then run the following command:
+1. To ensure that uv is in your environment PATH, restart your terminal window, and then run the following commands:

     ```powershell
+    cd C:\
     uv --version
     ```

+    You should see output similar to the following sample:

+    ```output
+    uv 0.9.16 (a63e5b62e 2025-12-06)
+    ```

-1. To install GitHub Spec Kit's Specify CLI tool, run the following command:
+1. To install GitHub Spec Kit's Specify CLI tool, run the following PowerShell command:

     ```powershell
     uv tool install specify-cli --from git+https://github.com/github/spec-kit.git